-The preliminary finding of the site visit was that with the exclusion of the southern hills and steep slopes areas, the proposed landscape change will not constitute a fatal flaw.
-It is the recommendation that the proposed development should commence WITH MITIGATION for the following key reasons:
+The finding of this Level 3 landscape and visual impact assessment is that while the local Nama-karoo sense of place will be significantly altered, it is the recommendation that the proposed development should commence WITH MITIGATION for the following key reasons:

-- Moderate Zone of Visual Influence with no tourism activities or tourist view-corridors. - The area is remote, and few receptors were identified. - Wide buffer areas and fragmented design elements of the two areas does reduce the massing effects to some degree. - Due to other authorised (unbuilt) PV development surrounding the site, it likely that a localised PV massing effect is likely to take place, degraded local visual resources.
-This landscape change is unlikely to be a significant landscape risk as the local area has a moderate scenic quality and there are no tourist or ecotourism activities taking place within the ZVI. - Medium to Low Post Mitigation Impacts are likely where residual effects could degrade local landscape resources. - The area is located within the Central Strategic Powerline Corridor with some local landscape degradation from existing Eskom powerlines.
+- Moderate Zone of Visual Influence with no tourism activities or tourist view-corridors. - The area is remote, and few receptors were identified with local landscapes not being utilised as a tourist visual resource. - The local area is located within the Central Strategic Transmission Corridor, with three large 400kV powerlines routed through the local landscape to that degrade local landscape resources to some degree. - No residential receptors located within Very High Visual Exposure and only a single farm access road.

+With the location of the proposed Krypton MTS to the east of the site, it is highly likely that multiple OHPL will be routed within clear view of the project grid connection.
+The result is that a PV/ OHPL massing effect is likely to take place, degraded local visual resources.
+However, this landscape change is unlikely to be a significant landscape risk as the local area has a moderate level of scenic quality, and there are no tourist or ecotourism activities taking place within the anticipated project zone of visual influence.

-POLICY FIT
+POLICY FIT:

-Medium to High Positive
+High Positive